 The best way to avoid these problems is to grow the plants in your house.
 Treat them as a house plant!

 My favourite variety is Genovese Basil.
-It’s a green, large leaf type that grows beautifully large leaves consistently every time.
+It’s the common light green, large leaf type that’s usually found in the non-plant stores.
+It grows beautiful large leaves consistently every time.

 The seeds will remain good to sprout for at least 3 years if you store them in a cool, dry place.

 - Several cheap 6″ round plastic pots and trays, or a narrow but long windowsill box

 - Good quality sterilized indoor potting soil

 - Set aside a warm sunny window sill or skylight area for them to sit

 Do not use outdoor garden soil for this, as doing this will invite bugs and other issues into your home.

 How to Plant Basil